mint-lab/filtering_tutorial/README.md

 * To see the lecture slides: [Click here](https://github.com/mint-lab/filtering_tutorial/blob/master/slides/filtering_tutorial.pdf)
 * :memo: Please don't miss Roger Labbe's great book, [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python)

-This tutorial contains example applications to 2-D localization with various conditions.
+This tutorial contains example applications to **2-D localization (a.k.a. target tracking) with various conditions and situations**.
 It is important for users to know how to define the following five items in their applications.
 I hope that readers can build their intuition from my series of examples.
 My codes are based on [FilterPy](https://github.com/rlabbe/filterpy/), but their contents and your understanding may not be limited to the library.
 1. State variable
 1. State transition function
 1. State transition noise